 Apart from a few stories about her own children, Eliot relies not at all on anecdotal tales, with individuals only described in extreme cases such as the abused child Genie or the amnesiac H.M.
 She does try to humanise her account a little by giving random proper names to hypothetical babies and parents, but Early Intelligence is mostly rather dry.
 Eliot covers general biology

 "The vestibular system plays an essential role in our abilities to maintain head and body posture, and for accurately moving most parts of our body, especially the eyes.
 By sensing the direction of gravity and motion, it allows us to adjust our body's position to maintain balance and smoothness of action.
-The vestibular system is what allows you to go jogging, for example, and not see the world bobbing up and down; it detects the vertical motion of your body and automatically compensates the eye muscles to move the eyes in compensation, keeping the visual field in front of you constant."
+The vestibular system is what allows you to go jogging, for example, and not see the world bobbing up and down; it detects the vertical motion of your body and automatically compensates the eye muscles to move the eyes in compensation, keeping the visual field in front of you constant."the development of the brain and nervous system

 "Once activated, olfactory epithelia send their action potentials along short axons that travel straight up through pores in the skull, and they synapse in the olfactory bulb, the first relay point within the brain.
 This oblong structure (there is one for each nostril) lies underneath the frontal lobe, just above the nasal cavity.
 The olfactory bulb contains a small network of neurons that integrate information from all of the epithelial receptor cells.
 Its output neurons, the mitral cells, send their long axons along the base of the frontal lobe, in a band known as the olfactory tract, to several different areas in the primary olfactory cortex, which is located at the bottom, innermost bulges of the temporal lobe.
-Included among the several direct targets of olfactory bulb neurons are portions of the limbic system, the part of the brain that controls our emotions, drives, and memories."
+Included among the several direct targets of olfactory bulb neurons are portions of the limbic system, the part of the brain that controls our emotions, drives, and memories."language development

 "Babies first bridge the gap between sounds and meaning as early as nine or ten months of age.
 They learn the names of family members and pets, the meaning of no! and perhaps a few general labels like shoe and cookie.
 By his first birthday, the average child understands around seventy words, mostly nouns like people's names and terms for objects, but also certain social expressions, like hi and bye-bye.
 Of course, he cannot say nearly that many.
 The median number of words spoken by a one-year old is six, but many say none at all, and a few speak up to fifty.
-There's typically about a five-month lag between the time a toddler can understand a certain number of words and when he can actually speak that many."
+There's typically about a five-month lag between the time a toddler can understand a certain number of words and when he can actually speak that many."the epidemiology, prophylaxis, and treatment of infant and maternal medical problems

 "About 20 percent of infected infants, or about one or two out of every ten thousand babies born, will be severely impaired due to toxoplasmosis, with problems that include mental retardation, epilepsy, spasticity, blindness, or hearing loss.
 Another eight out of ten thousand will have less severe central nervous system (CNS) damage; they may show no signs of infection at birth, but milder hearing and IQ deficits become apparent later in childhood.
 Fortunately antiparasitic drugs are available that can be given to the pregnant mother and greatly reduce the risk of severe damage to the fetus, although they don't completely eliminate it.
 The problem, however, is in identifying the women who need this treatment.
-Since the infection rarely produces symptoms in adults, most women who become infected during pregnancy are unaware of it."
+Since the infection rarely produces symptoms in adults, most women who become infected during pregnancy are unaware of it."and a range of other material.

 Included in this are quite a number of controversial topics.
 Eliot highlights concerns about the overuse of Caesarean sections and anaesthesia in childbirth, stresses the advantages of breast-feeding, and touches on debates over circumcision and the possibility of a link between prenatal stress and later sexual orientation.
 She gives a reasonably balanced account of the intelligence and nature-nurture debate, using IQ and "baby IQ" results fairly extensively but highlighting their limitations and going into details about the different kinds of intelligence.
 (She does, unfortunately, feel obliged to give numbers for an illusory quantitative division of causes between "genetic" and "environmental".)
 And then there's the debate about working mothers and the effects of childcare...